LGBTQ culture in Seattle: Steam baths

+Police raids

 Like in many other cities in the USA during the early and mid 20th Century, police raids constantly threatened gay bars in Seattle.
 Washington State passed the "Sabbath Breaking" law, a Blue Law that prevented the operation of most businesses during Sunday.
 The Sabbath Breaking law compounded with regulations instituted in 1933 by the then-newly-formed state Liquor Control Board (Note: The Board was created immediately after the ratification of the Twenty-first Amendment to the United States Constitution ended national alcohol prohibition in the USA.), regulations which mandated that no alcoholic beverages could be sold on Sundays, including "the requirement that already-sold drinks be picked up at midnight on Saturday night".
 Many businesses flouted the Sabbath Breaking law, and the nature of many bars often required police to intentionally enter and search a bar after midnight to confirm that no one was drinking.
 These circumstances combined to create a climate whereby "these laws were often used selectively by police to harass gay bars and to demand payoffs".
 In 1958, the owner of the Madison Tavern was granted a court injunction against police harassing his customers.
 This injunction was partly responsible for allowing women to dance together at the Madison.
 In spite of the aforementioned laws, police raids on LGBTQ-friendly establishments in Seattle (and particularly in the Pioneer Square neighborhood) were not as prevalent during the 1950s and 1960s by comparison to other US cities (like San Francisco and New York City), due to a widespread illegal payoff scheme with the police.
 The "Sabbath Breaking" law was repealed statewide by a 64% majority vote in November 1966, which was anticipated to lift the statewide prohibition on alcohol sales but ultimately did not.
 The Liquor Control Board weakened their Sunday sales restriction in 1967, 1970, and finally lift the prohibition completely in 1976.